The .17 Win Super Mag (.17 WSM)

-During the first week of January 2013, Winchester Ammunition sent me a press release about a most exciting new cartridge development, the .17 Win Super Mag, which has been under development in the utmost secrecy for over three years.
-This is a rimfire cartridge that launches a .17 caliber (.172" diameter), 20 grain bullet at the unheard of muzzle velocity (MV) of 3000 fps, making Winchester Ammunition's new cartridge the fastest rimfire cartridge ever developed.
+During the first week of January 2013, Winchester Ammunition sent me a press release about a most exciting new cartridge development, the .17 Win Super Mag (.17 WSM), which has been under development in the utmost secrecy for over three years.
+This is a rimfire cartridge that can launch a .17 caliber (.172" diameter), 20 grain bullet at the unheard of muzzle velocity (MV) of 3000 fps, making the .17 WSM the fastest rimfire cartridge ever developed.
 In fact, its velocity is solidly in the realm of high velocity centerfire cartridges.
 In a sense, Winchester's new .17 Super Mag completes the range of .17 caliber varmint cartridges that began (commercially) in 1971 with the .17 Remington.

 The .17 Remington was the first standardized .17 cartridge and its velocity and general ballistic performance essentially duplicated the over 4000 fps MV of the .220 Swift, the long time velocity champion among American .22 caliber cartridges.
 However, although rifles and ammunition are still available, the .17 Remington never really caught on with the general shooting public.
 A few dedicated varmint shooters tried the .17 Remington and liked it, but most probably could not see much advantage in an "oddball" caliber that duplicated the .220 Swift, already established for decades prior to the introduction of the .17 Remington.
 The fact that the .17 Remington burned less powder and created less noise and recoil than the .220 escaped the notice of most shooters, who never tried the cartridge.